Dr. Lakkis has been Pastor at the EM since 2014.

 - a community of all ages that celebrates life together.

-A well-known figure in Taiwan’s religious communities and media, Pastor Lakkis holds a doctorate in Theology from the University of Heidelberg, Germany, and specializes in the beliefs and doctrines of the church, and in “public theology” — finding ways to link faith in practical ways with the world around us.
+A well-known figure in Taiwan’s religious communities and media, Pastor Lakkis holds a doctorate in Theology from the University of Heidelberg, Germany, and specializes in the doctrines and teachings of the church, and in “public theology” — finding practical and helpful ways to link faith with issues in the world around us.

-In 2015, Pastor Lakkis was chosen to join a select global group of 35 researchers to work on a special project with the University of Chicago to enhance life for people around the world.
+In 2015, Pastor Lakkis was chosen to join a select group of 35 international researchers to work on a special project based at the University of Chicago to enhance life for all people around the world.
 His books include a co-edited German volume on ecumenism – Ökumene der Zukunft (Frankfurt, 2008) – and a book on science and religion, A New Hope: Wolfhart Pannenberg and the Natural Sciences on Time (London, 2014).
+He also leads a long-running interfaith discussion group in Taipei.